Printversion of: http://www.www.dife.de/forschung/abteilungen/kurzprofil.php?abt=KLE

 Status: 25.06.2016 07:00:23

 Investigation of the role of nutrient-dependent factors in the pathogenesis of major diseases of industrialized countries (e.g.: obesity, fatty liver disease, diabetes mellitus, atherosclerosis and metabolic syndrome).

 Obesity appears to be a central constellation inducing the components of the metabolic syndrome, which includes important genetic effects.
 The metabolic syndrome describes the frequent clustering of the risk components which provide the common soil for atherosclerosis, type 2 diabetes, and at least several types of cancer.
-The metabolic syndrome includes the following components: disturbed glucose metabolism, central obesity, dyslipidemia with low HDL-cholesterol and raised triglycerides, hypertension, microalbuminuria, and disturbed fibrinolysis.
+The metabolic syndrome includes the following components: disturbed glucose metabolism, central adiposity, dyslipidemia with low HDL cholesterol and high triglycerides, hypertension, microalbuminuria, and fibrinolysis disorder.

 The main focus of our studies is the prevention of metabolic syndrome through personalized nutrition based on an understanding of the molecular mechanisms governing metabolism.

 In addition, Prof. Pfeiffer treats patients at the Medical Department of Endocrinology, Diabetes and Nutritional Medicine of the Charité Berlin (Campus Benjamin Franklin).

 © 2016 DIfE - German Institute of Human Nutrition.
 All rights reserved. // as of 26.04.2016